 Samuel Jay Crumbine was born September 17, 1862, in Emlenton, Pennsylvania, to Samuel D. and Sarah (Mull) Crumbine.
 He worked in Cincinnati, Ohio, as a prescription clerk and then in Spearville, Kansas, operating a drug store.
 He returned to Cincinnati and graduated from Cincinnati College of Medicine and Surgery in 1888.
 He moved to Dodge City to establish his medical practice, and married Katherine Zuercher in 1890.
-Crumbine is said to be the model for the character of "Doc Adams" played by Kansan Milburn Stone on the television show Gunsmoke.
+Crumbine was the model for the character of "Doc Adams" played by Kansan Milburn Stone on the television show Gunsmoke.

 Crumbine was appointed to the State Board of Health in 1899 and became part-time secretary and executive officer of the board in 1904.
 By 1905 he had adapted a device called the fly bat to become the flyswatter and he encouraged the public to “swat the fly” to combat the insect’s spread of disease.
 Two years later Crumbine gave up his private practice and devoted his time to public health, initiating a vigorous campaign in Kansas.